-Head To Head Comparison Between RedHat vs Debian (Infographics)
+Head To Head Comparison Between RedHat and Debian (Infographics)

 Below is the top 12 difference between RedHat vs Debian

 Key Differences Between RedHat and Debian

 - Website Categories: As we all are well aware of the huge numbers of websites available all across the globe.
 These websites are more or less divided into categories based on the ground of objectives or purpose of their serve.
 Talking of the business industry, arts and entertainments, shopping, telecom, and several others Debian is the leader as it has better usage coverage in these web categories whereas RedHat is making an impact only of few web categories like Dentistry and Men’s Health.

 - Geographical: Geographically Debian is accepted to by peoples of more countries compared to RedHat.
 As in one side, Debian makes a strong impact in countries like Germany, Russia, France, US and 220 other countries whereas talking of RedHat it successfully created its market base in countries like Japan, Taiwan, Bahamas, Switzerland.
 From a country perspective, we can easily figure out the impact of Debian in the Indian web market.

 - Packages: RedHat contains around 3000 packages roughly whereas the latest Debian release (which is Wheezy) contains more than 38000 packages listing.
 A general comparison on packages clearly says that Debian provides around 80%more packages than RedHat provides to its users.
 Comparing the Debian packages like OpenOffice, Transmission BitTorrent client and mp3 codecs etc., to RedHat, which is required to be installed manually or from the 3rd party repository.

 - Bug/Issue fixing: The RedHat issue generally takes the considerable amount of time to get resolved as it is controlled and QA by a smaller community of RedHat employees whereas bug fixing for Debian is much quicker as people from Debian community is available in a different geography and are dedicated to resolving it sooner.